 Don’t forget to share with your friends!

-*All of these planks are on (or being added this week!) to thefittutor.com, so if you need more detailed instruction sign up for your free trial today!
+*All of these planks are on (or being added this week!) to thefittutor.com, so if you need more detailed instruction sign up for you membership!
 A personal trainer in your own home on your own schedule is a no-brainer ;)

 **Try at your own risk!
 If you have a medical condition or injury or are pregnant, talk to your doctor before you try any exercise program.
 If you have blood pressure issues, don’t get above an 8 on the RPE scale.
 The Fit Tutor is not responsible for any injuries.
 If you recently had a baby, don’t plank!
 Read this post to find out more.